Sigma88/Sigma-SciDefRenamer/README.md

     Finds and replaces string **```FIND```** with string **```REPLACE```** in the science report text.

     String **```PLANET```** is optional, if omitted the changes will apply to all planets.

+  **NOTE:**

+   - You can fit multiple functions in a single SciDefRenamer node.

+   - Functions will be executed in order.